armandvanhelsync/very-simple-contact-form/readme.txt

 == CREDITS ==
 Without the WordPress codex and help from the WordPress community I was not able to develop my theme, so: thank you!

-Also I want to thank Abraham Nelson for his help with validation and sanitization and Curlybracket for German and French translation.

 I used this script for developing the Very Simple Contact Form: http://wp.tutsplus.com/tutorials/creative-coding/creating-a-simple-contact-form-for-simple-needs/